-The Kinship Navigator Grant recognizes the critical importance of Kinship Caregivers, and works to provide them with the kinds of supports and services previously reserved for traditional foster parents.
-Southwest Family Guidance Center has been officially designated a “Relative Success Center,” of this program.
-In collaboration with New Mexico Children, Youth, and Families Department, Southwest Family provides a coordinated and comprehensive array of resources for kinship caregivers in Bernalillo, Doña Ana, and Rio Arriba counties.
+The Kinship Navigator Grant recognizes the critical importance of Kinship Caregivers and works to provide them with the kinds of support and services previously reserved for traditional foster parents.
+Southwest Family Guidance Center has been officially designated a “Relative Success Center” of this program.
+In collaboration with New Mexico Children, Youth, and Families Department, Southwest Family provides a coordinated and comprehensive array of resources for kinship caregivers in all New Mexico counties.

 What Kind Of Services Are Provided?

-- Assistance in determining the needs of the family and what services they may be eligible to receive from nonprofit, local, state and national sources.
+- Assistance in determining the family’s needs and what services they may be eligible to receive from nonprofit, local, state, and national sources.

-- Assistance in completing guardianship packets to help caregivers register children for school and apply for medical services.
+- Referrals for assistance to complete guardianship packets that help caregivers register children for school and apply for medical services.

-- Collaboration with civil legal service providers in order to refer caregivers to legal services as appropriate in relation to:
+- Collaboration with civil legal service providers to refer caregivers to legal services as appropriate in relation to:

 obtaining guardianship or custody orders; child/Parent visitation; public benefits and financial matters; assistance with negotiations; housing; culturally appropriate legal services to immigrant caregivers

-- Therapeutic services, either in-house or with community based services, Behavioral Management Services, Case management, Peer Support Services, Individual and Family therapy.
+- Therapeutic services, either in-house or with community-based services, Behavioral Management Services, Case Management, Peer Support Services, and Individual and Family therapy.

 What Is The Process Like?

-- A Program Coordinator from Southwest Family Guidance Center will make contact within 2 business days.
+- A Kinship Navigator from Southwest Family Guidance Center will make contact within two business days.

-- The family is assigned a Assigned a CSW to provide direct assistance and help accessing resources and services.
+- The family is assigned a CSW to provide direct assistance and help to access resources and services.

 - If it is required, the CSW will connect the family to services.